2001 German Grand Prix: Race

 The weather conditions on the grid were dry before the race; the air temperature was 28 C and the track temperature 32 C. The race commenced at 14:00 local time.
-It lasted 71 laps over a distance of 307.125 km.
+It lasted 45 laps over a distance of 307.125 km.
 Approximately 100,000 spectators attended the Grand Prix.
 As all 22 drivers were preparing to begin the formation lap, Alonso and Marques began from the pit lane due to fuel leaking from the refuelling values.
 Alonso drove the spare Minardi car with Marques using his teammate's repaired vehicle.
-Michael Schumacher began to be affected by an gearbox selection problem while on the parade lap which the Ferrari team had hoped was slow-speed related.
+Michael Schumacher began to be affected by a gearbox selection problem while on the parade lap which the Ferrari team had hoped was slow-speed related.

 Both Williams drivers maintained first and second entering the first turn.
 Further back, Michael Schumacher slowed due to his gearbox selection fault that prevented him from shifting out of first gear and he drove in a straight line in the middle of the circuit.
 This resulted in drivers being required to swerve to avoid Schumacher.
 As Panis was blocking his view and Zonta driving to the left, Burti was unable to view the Ferrari and struck it.
 Burti struck Schumacher's right-rear wheel and went five feet into the air.
-He rolled to the right, over the top of Bernoldi's vehicle, struck the ground and landed upright after rolling.
-Burti landed upright between both Arrows cars; his left-front wheel broke Bernoldi's engine cover and rear wing.
+He barrel rolled to the right, over the top of Bernoldi's vehicle, struck the ground and landed upright after rolling.
+Burti landed upright between both Arrows cars; his left-front wheel (which detached in the collision) broke Bernoldi's engine cover and rear wing.
 Burti's car bounced across the gravel trap and rested on the Nordkurve corner left-hand tyre barriers.
 Schumacher's car was on the middle of the circuit.
-FIA race director Charlie Whiting deployed the safety car before he red-flagged the race for safety reasons as the field entered the first turn to start the second lap.
-A plethora of carbon fibre strands were scattered across the track that drivers had to drive around and marshals were needed to remove the debris.
+FIA race director Charlie Whiting deployed the safety car before he red-flagged the race because of the hazard of tyre punctures at high speed as the field entered the first turn to start the second lap.
+The safety car driver had reported the plethora of sharp carbon fibre composite strands that were scattered across the track that drivers had to drive around and marshals were needed to remove the debris.